Tooth Extractions

 Tooth extraction is a standard procedure performed by our dentists in Garland, TX, involving the removal of a tooth from its socket in the jawbone.
 This procedure may be necessary for various reasons, such as severe tooth decay, advanced gum disease, orthodontic treatment needs, or impacted teeth that cannot erupt properly.
 The extraction process includes administering local anesthesia to numb the area, carefully loosening the tooth from its socket, and removing it.

-Tooth extractions are essential as they help prevent the spread of infection, alleviate pain, and create space for orthodontic treatment or dental prostheses.
+Tooth extractions in Garland, TX are essential as they help prevent the spread of infection, alleviate pain, and create space for orthodontic treatment or dental prostheses.
 Properly extracting problematic teeth can protect oral health, prevent complications, and contribute to adequate dental care and future restorative options.

 Types of Tooth Extractions